2014–15 Villanova Wildcats women's basketball team

-The 2014–15 Villanova Wildcats women's basketball team is representing Villanova University in the 2014–15 NCAA Division I women's basketball season.
-The Wildcats led by thirty-seventh year head coach Harry Perretta, they played their games at The Pavilion and were members of the Big East Conference.
+The 2014–15 Villanova Wildcats women's basketball team represented Villanova University in the 2014–15 NCAA Division I women's basketball season.
+The Wildcats, led by thirty-seventh year head coach Harry Perretta, played their games at The Pavilion and were members of the Big East Conference.
 They finished the season 22–14, 12–6 in Big East play to finish in third place.
-They advanced to the semifinals of the Big East women's tournament where they lost to DePaul.
-They were invited to the Women's National Invitation Tournament where they defeated Maine in the first round, Old Dominion in the second round, Big East member St. John's in the third round before losing to West Virginia in the quarterfinals.
+They advanced to the semifinals of the Big East women's tournament, where they lost to DePaul.
+They were invited to the Women's National Invitation Tournament, where they defeated Maine in the first round, Old Dominion in the second round, Big East member St. John's in the third round before losing to West Virginia in the quarterfinals.